Tell the USDA: Don’t Approve New GMO ‘Agent Orange’ Crops!

-A large body of evidence indicates major health problems result from exposure to 2,4-D, including cancer, reproductive problems, neurotoxicity, and auto-immune disorders.
+A large body of evidence indicates major health problems result from exposure to 2,4-D, including cancer, reproductive problems, neurotoxicity and auto-immune disorders.
 And 2,4-D is devastating to the environment.
-It’s currently the seventh largest source of dioxin pollution in the US.
-The use of this toxic herbicide is projected to increase 50-fold if the USDA approves this crop.
+It’s currently the seventh largest source of dioxin pollution in the US and Dow is the second largest dioxin polluter.

-Please take action today to stop new 2,4-D resistant genetically engineered crops!
+Please take action today to stop new 2,4-D-resistant genetically engineered crops!